 Multiple sized gas fittings for re-filling portable LPG bottles in different countries

 Two different sized plastic click-on water tap adaptors

 10. Gas Bottles

 It is best to travel with two gas bottles so that once one bottle empties, you use the spare and then find somewhere to refill the empty gas bottle.
-I would say that it was a challenge finding countries that would re-fill our 11kg German LPG bottles as many countries would refuse on the grounds that the bottles weren’t manufactured from their own country even.
+I would say that it was a challenge finding countries that would re-fill our 11kg German LPG bottles as many countries would refuse on the grounds that the bottles weren’t manufactured from their own country.
 I did explain that I had the adaptors for the gas fittings and only a few times would they agree.
-Here is a link to LPG stations in Europe that is a good starting point.
+Here is a link to LPG stations in Europe which is a good starting point.

 11. Know the Country’s Road Rules

 - Do you need to register for electronic tolls?
 (Eg, some tolls in Portugal are electronic only)

 - What documents are you required to have in the vehicle?